cloudfoundry-attic/bosh-lite/README.md

     Vagrant 1.4.3
     ```

-    See [this blog](http://aliwahaj.blogspot.de/2014/01/installing-cloud-foundry-on-vagrant.html) for special instructures for Windows users of bosh-lite.
+    See [this blog](http://aliwahaj.blogspot.de/2014/01/installing-cloud-foundry-on-vagrant.html) for special instructions for Windows users of BOSH Lite.

-1. Install Ruby + RubyGems + Bundler
+1. Install Ruby + RubyGems + Bundler.

-1. Run Bundler from the base directory of this repository
+1. Run Bundler from the base directory of this repository.

     ```
     bundle
     ```

+### Install and Boot a Virtual Machine

-Below are installation insructions for different Vagrant providers.
+Below are installation instructions for different Vagrant providers.

 * VMWare Fusion
 * Virtualbox
 * AWS

-### Using the VMWare Fusion Provider (preferred)
+#### Using the VMWare Fusion Provider (preferred)

 Fusion is faster, more reliable and we test against it more frequently.
 Both Fusion and the Vagrant Fusion provider require a license.

 Known to work with Fusion version 6.0.2 and Vagrant plugin vagrant-vmware-fusion version 2.2.0 .

 1. Install and launch VMWare Fusion.
 You need to accept the VMWare license agreement if you haven't done so already.

-1. Install Vagrant Fusion Plugin and license
+1. Install Vagrant Fusion Plugin and license.

     This requires a license file for Fusion.
-If you don't have one visit http://www.vagrantup.com to purchase
+If you don't have one visit http://www.vagrantup.com to purchase a license.
-a license.

     ```
     vagrant plugin install vagrant-vmware-fusion